pennedav/mediacore-moodle/mediacorefilter/README.txt

 http://demo.mediacore.tv/media/a-few-colors

-And turns them into iframes, thus embedding the video in the page.
+And turns them into the proper embed code for viewing in the page.

 Works in conjunction with "Multimedia plugins" filter & the TinyMCE plugin.